ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ## Making an Upsun Account

 To make an account, go to [https://upsun.com](https://upsun.com) and click the Free Trial button.

-Currently, Upsun offers a 15-day free trial.
-At the time of this writing, a credit card is not required to use the free trial.
+Upsun currently offers a 15-day free trial, but in order to deploy your project you'll need to have a credit card on file.
+If you destroy your project before the 15-day period is up, your card should not be charged.

+You'll be prompted to add a payment method wehn you create an empty project on Upsun's servers.

+!!! note
+    Many hosting companies used to offer free trials, without requiring a credit card.
+With the growth of cryptocurrency miners, bot networks, and a rapid rise in abusive users, almost every company now requires a credit card as an anti-abuse measure.

 ## Flex and Fixed plans